LucaCoduriV/Notiflut-Land/README.md

 - [x] body-images: The server supports images in the notifications.
 - [x] body-markup: Supports markup in the body text.
 If marked up text is sent to a server that does not give this cap, the markup will show through as regular text so must be stripped clientside.
 - [x] icon-static: Supports display of exactly 1 frame of any given image array.
 This value is mutually exclusive with "icon-multi", it is a protocol error for the server to specify both.
-- [ ] persistence: The server supports persistence of notifications.
+- [x] persistence (Missing cache for images): The server supports persistence of notifications.
 Notifications will be retained until they are acknowledged or removed by the user or recalled by the sender.
 The presence of this capability allows clients to depend on the server to ensure a notification is seen and eliminate the need for the client to display a reminding function (such as a status icon) of its own.

 ### More
 - [x] notification group